n-faria/Tetris_Game/README.md

 # Tetris Game
-Re-creation of the classic Tetris arcade game
+- Re-creation of the classic Tetris arcade game

-Run tetris.py file with all of the image and sound files in the same folder
+- Run tetris.py with all of the image and sound files in the same folder